ifandelse/machina.js/README.md

 }
 ```

 `states` - an object detailing the possible states the FSM can be in, plus the kinds of events/messages each state can handle.
-States can have normal "handlers" as well as a catch-all handler ("*"), and an _onEnter handler invoked when the FSM has transitioned into that state.
+States can have normal "handlers" as well as a catch-all handler ("*"), an `_onEnter` handler invoked when the FSM has transitioned into that state and an `_onExit` handler invoked when transitioning out of that state.

 ```javascript
 states: {